-Dr A de Ruiter, Dr Graham P Taylor, Ms Polly Clayden, Dr Jyoti Dhar, Mrs Kate Gandhi, Dr Yvonne Gilleece, Dr Kate Harding, Dr Phillip Hay, Ms Jane Kennedy, Dr Naomi Low-Beer, Dr Hermione Lyall, Dr Adrian Palfreeman, Dr Pat Tookey, Dr Steven Welch, Dr Ed Wilkins
+Dr Annemiek de Ruiter, Dr Graham P Taylor, Ms Polly Clayden, Dr Jyoti Dhar, Mrs Kate Gandhi, Dr Yvonne Gilleece, Dr Kate Harding, Dr Phillip Hay, Ms Jane Kennedy, Dr Naomi Low-Beer, Dr Hermione Lyall, Dr Adrian Palfreeman, Dr Siobhan O'Shea, Dr Pat Tookey, Ms Jennifer Tosswill, Dr Steven Welch, Dr Ed Wilkins

 The guidelines will be fully updated and revised in 2017.
 In the meantime, the Writing Group will continue to confer regularly to consider new information and, where this is thought to be clinically important, amendments and addendums to the current recommendations will be published prior to the full revision date.